Computer Hope

 If you run a network of computers or are in charge of computer security, try using the below rules to help secure your network and computers.

-• Require that passwords be changed every 3 months (90 days).
-Almost all network operating systems have features that prompt users to change password once the specified time is up.
+• Require that passwords be changed every three months (90 days).
+Almost all network operating systems have features that prompt users to change their password once the specified time is up.

 • Set a minimum password length.
 Most network operating systems support the ability to set a minimum password length.

 • Setup password history, if available.
-If the network operating system supports password history enable it to prevent the same password from being used.
+If the network operating system supports password history, enable it to prevent the same or previous password from being used again.

 • Enable account lockout threshold.
 This option disables an account after so many failed login attempts.
-Generally, 3 attempts with a duration of 60 minutes is sufficient.
+Usually, three failed attempts within a duration of 60 minutes is sufficient.

-Below is a listing of good examples of passwords:
+Below is a listing of examples of stronger passwords:

 • 1PaSsWoRd1